awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-configure-content.md

 ## Get the Source Code<a name="tutorials-wordpress-configure-content-download-code"></a>

-For this tutorial, you'll deploy the WordPress content publishing platform from your development machine to the target Amazon EC2 instance\.
+For this tutorial, you deploy the WordPress content publishing platform from your development machine to the target Amazon EC2 instance\.
 To get the WordPress source code, you can use built\-in command\-line calls\.
 Or, if you have Git installed on your development machine, you can use that instead\.

-For these steps, we assume you'll download a copy of the WordPress source code to the `/tmp` directory on your development machine\. \(You can choose any directory you like, but remember to substitute your chosen location for `/tmp` wherever it is specified in these steps\.\)
+For these steps, we assume you downloaded a copy of the WordPress source code to the `/tmp` directory on your development machine\. \(You can choose any directory you like, but remember to substitute your location for `/tmp` wherever it is specified in these steps\.\)

+Choose one of the following two options to copy the WordPress source files to your development machine\.
+The first option uses built\-in command\-line calls\.
+The second option uses Git\.

 + [To get a copy of the WordPress source code \(built\-in command\-line calls\)](#tutorials-wordpress-configure-content-download-code-command-line)